Nitrogen is the single most important nutrient, responsible for building protein and chlorophyll production.

 Applying Nitrogen at a level which achieves optimum yield is key in maximising efficiency and profitability.
 Alli Grundy- CF Fertilisers Agronomist.

-Nitrogen remains the single most important nutrient typically giving economic returns in excess of six time the cost of application.
+Nitrogen remains the single most important nutrient typically giving economic returns in excess of five times the cost of application.

 For optimum efficiency the theory is straightforward, but in practice it’s far from easy!
 There are costs associated with both under and over application so the target is to apply the economic optimum plus or minus 20kg/ha of N.